 IN ORDER TO CHANGE FROM ONE MODE TO ANOTHER, THE TEMP SET BUTTON MUST BE PRESSED BEFORE THE NEXT MODE CAN BE SET.
 For example; to change from MONITOR ONLY MODE to MANUAL CONTROL MODE, the TEMP SET button must be pressed first before the MANUAL CONTROL MODE button can be pressed.
-However, it is possible to move to MONITOR ONLY MODE from any other mode without pressing TEMP SET.

 - G. Press the MANUAL CONTROL switch.

 - 1. The microprocessor board beeps.

 - 2. The LED in the corner of the button illuminates.

-- The WATER display shows the temperature of the water in the reservoir.
+- 3. The WATER display shows the temperature of the water in the reservoir.

 - 4. The Status Display shows:

 - XXXXXX WATER